 Washington, DC 20016-8164

 LGBTQ Resources within the Center for Diversity & Inclusion

-In order to assist transgender and gender variant members of the campus community with navigating the policies and practices of the university, we encourage you to speak with the Director or the Coordinator of LGBTQ Outreach & Programming in the Center for Diversity & Inclusion (Sara Bendoraitis and Matthew Bruno).
+In order to assist trans* members of the campus community with navigating the policies and practices of the university, we encourage you to speak with the Director of Programming, Outreach, and Advocacy or the Coordinator of LGBTQ Programming in the Center for Diversity & Inclusion (Sara Bendoraitis and Matthew Bruno).
 They are available to assist you with everything from changing your name on University records, to getting a new American University ID card, to finding local resources.
 While it is possible to accomplish nearly all of these tasks on your own, a meeting with one of the Center's staff may save you some time while providing access to resources you may not have known were available.
 While we have worked hard to make the campus ever more inclusive, if you have noticed something that could help to make campus more transgender-friendly, please feel free to contact one of us.
 This is an ongoing effort and we would appreciate your input.